argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ## Default user

-By default, if the Argilla instance has no users, the following default admin user will be configured:
+By default, if the Argilla instance has no users, the following default owner user will be configured:

 - username: `argilla`
 - password: `1234`